 - 1 – do not open any new windows

-10) Enable Spell Checking In All Text Fields
+14. Enable Spell-Checking in All Text Fields

-The default spell checking function only checks for multi-line text boxes.
-You can get it to spell-check for single line text box as well.
+The default spell-checking function only checks for multi-line text boxes.
+You can change the option in

-- 0 – disable the spell checker
+- 0 – disable spellcheck

-12) Lower The Physical Memory Used When Minimized
+15. Lower Memory Usage When Minimized

 This tweak is mainly for Windows users.
 When you minimize Firefox, it will send Firefox to your virtual memory and free up your physical memory for other programs to use.
-Firefox will reduce its physical memory usage, when minimized, to approximately 10MB (give or take some) and when you maximize Firefox it will take back the memory that it needs.
+Firefox will reduce its physical memory usage, when minimized, to approximately 10MB (give or take some), and when you maximize Firefox, it will take back the memory that it needs.

 The preference name does not exist and needs to be created.

-Right click on the background and select New -> Boolean.
+Right-click on the background and select "New -> Boolean."

-Enter the name when prompted: config.trim_on_minimize
+Enter the name when prompted:

-Enter the values: True
+Enter the value: True.

-14) Increase/Decrease the Amount of Disk Cache
+16. Increase/Decrease the Amount of Disk Cache

 Before you increase the disk cache size, make sure that

 - 0 – disable disk caching

-- any value lower than 50000 reduces the disk cache
+- Any value lower than 50000 reduces the disk cache

-- any value higher than 50000 increases the disk cache.
+- Any value higher than 50000 increases the disk cache

-17) Same Zoom Level For Every Site
+18. Same Zoom Level for Every Site

 If you find that the max/min zoom level is still not sufficient for your viewing, you can change the zoom limit to suit your viewing habits.